pmlopes/vertx3-nashorn.next/Readme.md

 * No more CommonJS modules (not entirely true)
 * No need for maven (unless user needs extra java libraries bundled in the runner)
 * Currently no packaging is provided (distribution is left to the user)
-* A new loader based on AMD (this is small and allows a proper debugging experience)
+* A new loader based on RequireJS (this is small and allows a proper debugging experience)
 * Builtin support for ES6 using babel compiler as a loader plugin

 ### Additions

 There are several additions to the runtime:

-* AMD define function - the new loader
+* RequireJS define function - the new loader
 * Console object
 * type AMD plugin - helper to load any java type
 * quit and end functions properly end vert.x